LOWER WINTERBORNE PARISH COUNCIL

 2. Declarations of Disclosable Pecuniary Interests

-20.148 A copy of the minutes had been issued to all members prior to the start of the meeting.
+21.03 A copy of the minutes had been issued to all members prior to the start of the meeting.
 Cllr Andrews proposed them to be a true and accurate representation of the meeting.
 This was seconded by Cllr Luxford and agreed unanimously.
-The minutes were signed by the Chairman in the presence of the meeting.
+The minutes will be signed by the Chairman in due course.